-Some of our friends have recommend a few titles to keep us engaged through the Christmas break and we wanted to share these with you.
+Some of our friends have recommend a few titles to keep us engaged through lockdown and we wanted to share these with you.
 Have a look – if any appeal to you, it’s not too late to add them to your list…

-We’re trying hard to shop local and independent this Christmas.
+We’re trying hard to shop local and independent.
 That might not always be possible where you live, so check out the new online, independent bookshop, which you can visit wherever you are.
 Browse their online bookshop here.

 Everything is Figureoutable by Marie Forleo

 About six months ago I heard a snippet from Marie Forleo as she was interviewed on TV.
 She was talking about her philosophy (and new book) based on the premise that ‘everything is figureoutable.’
 I misremembered the phrase, but found myself returning again and again to the idea that everything is figureoutable (or workoutable as I remembered it).
 I wrote the phrase on a chalkboard in the hall and have been thinking all year about the difference this makes to everyday tasks and personal issues.
 I recently bought the book and, although quite American cheerleading in style, the basic belief is sound and life enhancing.
 Working in the field of mental health, this simple mantra has potential to calm panic and reduce anxiety while encouraging trust in self and others.

 During these last nine months we have been told repeatedly that we are living in ‘unprecedented times’.
 However, I’ve come to the realisation that a better description is that this has been an ‘unrelenting’ time.
 Therefore, it was incredibly refreshing to read ‘The Possibility of Prayer’ by John Starke as he encouraged me to stop, to pause and to pray.
 I was reminded that prayer isn’t always easy, but it is essential for every single follower of Jesus.
 It’s not only a book that taught me more, but also made me love God more and re-energised my own prayer life.